rhdtownsend/gyre/doc/source/ref-guide/output-files/detail-files.rst

 Tidal Response
 --------------

-Note that these items are available only when using :program:`gyre-tides`.
+Note that these items are available only when using :program:`gyre_tides`.

 .. list-table::
    :header-rows: 1